Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Adjusting for Covariates under Low-Order Outcome Interactions

 When there is no interference, the variance of $\TTEhat(\bs \theta)$ is written as

-Since the second term in the expression above is constant with respect to $\bs{\theta}$, minimizing the approximate variance reduces to minimizing the first term.
-This yields the regression-based covariate-adjusted SNIPE (Reg-SNIPE) estimator. \begin{estimator}[Reg-SNIPE] We define the regression-based covariate-adjusted SNIPE estimator as follows: where
+Since the second term in the expression above does not contain $\bs{\theta}$, minimizing the approximate variance reduces to minimizing the first term.
+This yields the regression-based covariate-adjusted estimator. \begin{estimator}[Regression-based covariate adjustment] We define the regression-based covariate-adjusted estimator as follows: where

 Recall that $\omega_i = \sum_{\mathcal S\in \mathcal S_i^\beta}g(\mathcal S)\prod_{j\in\mathcal S}\frac{Z_j-p_j}{p_j(1-p_j)}$. \end{estimator}

 We refer to this estimator as a regression-based estimator because $\rbhat$ corresponds to the weighted least squares estimator of the regression coefficients for $\bX_i$ in the linear model $Y_i \sim \bX_i$, with weights $\omega_i^2$ for each unit $i$.